junesirius/junesirius.github.io/_posts/Supernatural/2026-01-16-SPN-12-11-memory-loss-Dean.md

 When he realizes how serious this memory loss is (he forgets his own name, Bon Jovi's band members, a lamp is called a lamp), his first thought: Don't call Cas or Mom.

-Never stop thinking why he doesn't want them to know.
-Maybe doesn't want them to worry for him.
+Never stop thinking about why he doesn't want them to know.
+Maybe doesn't want them to worry about him.
 Maybe doesn't want them to see him like this.
 Maybe he knows he might forget about them given time, and he's afraid it will hurt them.

 Have been thinking about writing a what-if canon divergent for this episode (and pretty sure a million other works have already been done on the same premise), just "what if" Cas is in this episode, seeing Dean like this, and Dean's forgetting him, what will happen then.
 With such an innocent and straightforward and childlike carefree Dean, would he at least be honest with his feelings or would he forget about that too?